etijskens/et-micc/tutorials/TUTORIAL-6.rst

     g++ (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)
     ...

-Still at the day of writing, the latest GCC version is 6 major versions ahead of
-that: 10.2!
-The OS g++ is very reliable for building operating system components but it is not suited for building C++ binary extensions that must squeeze the last bit of performance out of the cluster's hardware.
-Obviously, this old g++ can impossibly be aware of modern hardware, and, consequentially, cannot generate code that exploit all the modern hardware features introduced for improving performance of scientific computations.
+The operating system tools usually lag many versions behind their current latest version, e.g. the current latest ``g++`` version is  10.2!
+Although the operating system ``g++`` is very reliable for building operating system components, it is not suited for building C++ programs and librariees that must squeeze the last bit of performance out of the cluster's hardware.
+Obviously, this old g++ can impossibly be aware of modern hardware, and, consequentially, cannot generate code that exploit all the modern hardware features introduced for improving the performance of scientific computations.

-Similarly, the OS Python is 2.7.5, whereas 3.9 is almost released, and 2.7.x isn't even officially supported anymore.

 So as a rule of thumb:

-    **Never use the tools provided by the operating system.**
+    **Never use the tools provided by the operating system for building HPC software.**

-As the preinstalled modules are built by VSC specialists for optimal performance on the cluster hardware, this rule should be extended as:

-    **Do not install your own tools (unless they are not performance critical, or, you are a specialist yourself).**

-If you need some software package, a library, a Python module, or, whatever, which is not available as a cluster module, especially, if it is performance critical, contact your local VSC team and they will build and install it for you (and all other users).

 The VSC Team has installed many software packages ready to be used for high performance computing.
 In fact, they are built using the modern compilers and with optimal performance